-CLIMATE PROJECTIONS FOR THE GAMBIA
+CLIMATE PROJECTIONS FOR NAMIBIA

 Climate projection studies are abundant for multiple different time spans and with various scales.
 Climate models are tools that the scientific community uses to assess trends in weather conditions over long periods.
-In a recent study ^[9] Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
+In a recent study [10] Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
 Three future periods (2025-2049, 2050-2074 and 2071-2095) were then analyzed for different greenhouse emission scenarios (see IPCC's Emissions Scenarios).

-In all periods and all emission scenarios, models showed an increase in temperature.
-This was most evident in long term period projections.
-In high emission scenarios (RCP 8.5), model projections showed an increase of between 1.5°C and 4°C for the mid term period (2050-2074) and of between 2°C and 5.5°C for the long term period (2071-2095).

-Future changes in precipitation are less predictable in all three periods, because the variability is large for all considered emission scenarios (containing both negative and positive changes).
+In all periods and in all emission scenarios, models showed an increase in temperature.
+The increase in temperature was more evident in high emissions scenarios and long term period projections.
+In high emission scenarios (RCP8.5), model projections showed an increase of between about 2°C and 4°C for the mid term period (2050-2074) and an increase of between about 3°C and 6°C for the long term period (2071-2095).
+Future changes in precipitation are much more uncertain, but the models predicted a decrease in precipitation in all periods and for all emission scenarios.

-Time Frame (F Climate Projections RCP 8.5 - High emission scenario) Mid-term Future (2050-2074) + Increase in temperature from 1.5°C to 4°C divergent change in precipitation (from -25% to +40%) Far Future (2071-2095) + Increase in temperature from 2°C to 5.5°C divergent change in precipitation (from -35% to +50%)
+Time Frame Climate Projections (RCP 8.5 - High emission scenario ) Mid-term Future (2050-2074) + Increase in temperature from 2°C to 4°C Very likely decrease 111111 in precipitation (up to 40%) Far Future (2071-2095) + Increase in temperature from 3°C to 6°C Very likely decrease in precipitation (up to 40%) ,,,,,,, (up to 4070)